-Purpose: To discharge up to 5 m^3 /day of untreated wood-waste onto and into land Condition requirement Means of monitoring during period under review Compliance achieved?
-11. Reinstatement and revegetation of the fill area after completion Inspection-upon completion N/A 12.
+Purpose: To discharge up to 5 m3/day of untreated wood waste onto and into land Condition requirement Means of monitoring during period under review Compliance achieved?
+Completed fill to be capped to certain specifications Inspection-upon completion Yes 11.
+Reinstatement and revegetation of the fill area after completion Inspection-upon completion N/A 12.
 Fill area not to exceed certain limits Inspection, fill area within limits Yes 13.
 Stormwater leaving the fill area to comply with certain parameters Inspection and sampling Yes 14.
-Option review provision Next opportunity June 2019 N/A Overall assessment of consent compliance and environmental performance in respect of this consent High Overall assessment of administrative performance in respect of this consent High
+Optional review provision re environmental effects Next optional review in June 2019, recommendation attached in section 3.6 N/A Overall assessment of consent compl this consent High Overall assessment of administrative performance in respect of this consent High